DrNseven/D3D11-Worldtoscreen-Finder/README.md

 The ingame menu key is INSERT, use arrows to navigate.

-Credits: Wu ZhiQiang, dracorx, evolution536
+Credits: Wu ZhiQiang, dracorx, evolution536, Yazzn